 BOOKS

-Jen’s novel, Red Rabbit Ghost, is upcoming through Orbit/Run For It.
+Red Rabbit Ghost is available through Orbit/Run For It.
 Drawing from the traditions of mystery, fabulism, and the Southern Gothic, this atmospheric debut is a complicated love letter to the rural towns and landscapes in which the author did much adolescent wandering.

 Purchasing options can be found here.
 Updates and excerpts can be found on the author’s Substack.